Thursday, May 29, 2008

 Johannesburg - Ten temporary places of safety will be allocated for displaced foreign nationals in Gauteng, the provincial government said on Thursday.

-Paul Mashatile said a task team led by the department of social services and MECs had been established and assigned to investigate and also identify locations for temporary shelters.
+Briefing the media on the outcome of the Gauteng executive council meeting in Johannesburg, acting Gauteng premier Paul Mashatile said a task team led by the department of social services and MECs had been established and assigned to investigate and also identify locations for temporary shelters.

 The executive council has recommended that the Premier declare the "current situation a provincial disaster in terms of the Disaster Management Act".